Patiencemugambi/PythonWk2/README.md

 # Restaurant Review System

-Welcome to the Restaurant Review System, a Python application designed to manage customer reviews for restaurants.
+Welcome to the Restaurant Review System, a Python script designed to manage customer reviews for restaurants.
 This system consists of three main classes: `Customer`, `Restaurant`, and `Review`.

 ## Customer Class